 Butts Cottage is a 200 year old, detached, stone-built, traditional Yorkshire cottage in the quiet village of Farnley Tyas.

-It has been modified over the years in order to keep things up to date yet still remains some period charm.
+It has been modified over the years in order to keep things up to date yet still retains some period charm.

 It is surrounded by its own gardens that back onto a wooded setting with footpaths and has a private driveway with space for at least two cars.